QData/qdata-page/_AIselfPage/AIself-archive-grid.md

 <div>
-    This front adapts from our legacy website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a>  and introduces a suite of deep learning tools we have developed for improve predictors' generalization, especially when on structured data types like text, graph, or sets.
+    This front adapts from our legacy website <a href="http://deeplearning4discrete.net/">deeplearning4discrete.net</a>  and introduces a suite of deep learning tools we have developed for improve predictors' generalization, especially when on discrete structured data types like text, graph, or sets.
 Please feel free to email me when you find my typos.

 </div>